Basics of Adoption Law in North Carolina

 Contributor: Courtney Hull

 Adoption is the legal process of creating the relationship of parent and child between two people.
 North Carolina, like all other states, has specific laws governing adoptions in the state.
 Adoption law in North Carolina is complex.
 Each situation has unique circumstances, but there are general rules and processes that apply in all adoption cases.

-There are a number of different types of adoption, and the process is not exactly the same for all of them.
+There are a number of different types of adoption under the statutory adoption law in North Carolina, and the process is not exactly the same for all of them.
 For some types of adoption, the process can be complex.
 Types of adoption include:

 Some types of adoption — such as agency adoption — require pre-placement procedures and assessments.
 Other type of adoption, including relative placement, may not require those procedures.

 All adoptions require the necessary parental consents, as well as a petition for adoption to be filed with the district court.
 Depending on the type of adoption, various supporting documentation is required to be filed with the petition, in addition to the required parental consents.

 If the petition is not opposed, generally a hearing will not be required.
 If the petition is opposed, the court will hold a hearing and determine whether the adoption is in the best interest of the child.

 In most cases, the court will set a date for a hearing or disposition no later than 90 days after the petition has been filed.
 Under the adoption statute, the hearing or disposition must be no later than six months after the petition was filed, unless the court extends the time.

 Who Can Adopt?